booleanbites/houzi-doc/_docs/tools/23_push_notifications_integration.md

 ---
-title: Push Notifications integration
+title: Push Notifications
 category: Tools Setup
 permalink: tools/push_notifications_integration
 order: 23
 ---

 We’re using OneSignal for the push notification purpose.
-You can set up OneSignal on your wordpress and your app.
+You need to set up OneSignal on your wordpress and your app.
 This guide consists of following sections:

 - [OneSignal setup](#onesignal-setup)
 - [OneSignal setup on Wordpress](#onesignal-setup-on-wordpress)